 - Polo shirts with a collar or a button-down dress shirt.
 They can be long or shortsleeved and must be of solid color.
 There may not be any writing or images on the shirts. - Khaki/trouser pants or jeans with no holes or shredding.
 They may be any solid color.
 Pants must be worn at the waist.
-No leggings, jeggings, skirts, or skorts - Student ID on lanyard or clip must be visible at all times. - Closed Toe Shoes (no sandals or Crocs)

-- When cooler temperatures arise, students may wear one of the following over their collared shirt: Bio-Med hoodie or any other official Bio-Med top - Bio-Med patch may be worn on plain colored hoodies or sweaters - Shalersville Students may also be permitted to wear school appropriate khaki shorts during extremely hot temperatures.
-There must be prior permission given by the Principal or CAO. - 2.
+No leggings, jeggings, skirts, or skorts - Student ID on lanyard or clip must be visible at all times. - Closed Toe Shoes (no sandals or Crocs) - When cooler temperatures arise, students may wear one of the following over their collared shirt: Bio-Med hoodie or any other official Bio-Med top - Bio-Med patch may be worn on plain colored hoodies or sweaters - 2.
 NO Coats/Jackets may be worn inside during the school day. - Body jewelry, hairstyles and color may not interrupt the educational process or pose a safety issue.
 Students will be in professional situations frequently and will need to represent themselves in such a manner or may lose the chance to participate in the opportunity. - 4.
 Hats may not be worn in the school building at any time